Social Gospel: In literature

 The Social Gospel theme is reflected in the novels In His Steps (1897) and The Reformer (1902) by the Congregational minister Charles Sheldon, who coined the motto "What would Jesus do?"
 In his personal life, Sheldon was committed to Christian socialism and identified strongly with the Social Gospel movement.
 Walter Rauschenbusch, one of the leading early theologians of the Social Gospel in the United States, indicated that his theology had been inspired by Sheldon's novels.

 Members of the Brotherhood of the Kingdom produced many of the written works that defined the theology of the Social Gospel movement and gave it public prominence.
 These included Walter Rauschenbusch's Christianity and the Social Crisis (1907) and Christianizing the Social Order (1912), as well as Samuel Zane Batten's The New Citizenship (1898) and The Social Task of Christianity (1911).

-The twenty-first century
+21st century

 In the United States, the Social Gospel is still influential in liberal Protestantism.
-Social Gospel elements can also be found in many service and relief agencies associated with Protestant denominations and the Catholic Church in the United States.
-It also remains influential among Christian socialist circles in Britain in the Church of England, and Methodist and Calvinist movements.
+Social Gospel elements can also be found in many agencies associated with Protestant denominations and the Catholic Church in the United States.